The rarity and price potential of the Proof 1899 Half Sovereign.

 Buyers know that there is NEVER a chance that the market will be flooded with examples.
 The scarcity has simply given the market the confidence to buy.

 A case in point.
-Throughout 2019 we have not sighted a proof sovereign or proof half sovereign at auction.
+Throughout 2019 and well into 2020 we have not sighted a proof sovereign or proof half sovereign at auction.